 A Canadian Resident Holder that is throughout the relevant taxation year a "Canadian-controlled private corporation" as defined in the Canadian Tax Act may also be liable to pay an additional refundable tax on its "aggregate investment income" for the year which will include taxable capital gains.
-The rate of the refundable tax is 10 2/3% for taxation years beginning after 2015.
+The rate of the refundable tax is 10 2/3% for taxation years beginning after 2015 and is a pro-ration of 10 2/3% and 6 2/3% for taxation years beginning before 2016 and ending after 2015.
 Such refundable tax will generally be refunded to a corporate Canadian Resident Holder at the rate of 38 1/3% of taxable dividends paid while it is a private corporation.